microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 Below the surface, our debugging experience is powered by a generic debugger UI that communicates through the Debug Adaptor Protocol (DAP) with a specific type of VS Code extensions that we call for Debug Adaptor's (DA).
 The DA talks to a real debugger and translates between the DAP and the runtime specific debug protocol or API of the debugger.

-This means that the core of VS Code is fully decoupled from the specific debuggers, and this architecture allows VS Code to debug anything, as long as there's a Debug Adapter available.
+This means that the core of VS Code is fully decoupled from the specific debuggers, and this architecture allows VS Code to debug anything, as long as there's a Debug Adapter available, as illustrated here:

 ![](debugging_architecture.png)